shadow-edge9/CEAM-Task-3D-Image-Classifier/README.md

 2. Run `predict.py` after typing in the image path.
 You have at your disposal a collection of test images I used myself in the `Test` directory.
 If you wish, you may also test some from the `Dataset` folder

-> If you have Blender, you can run `shape_generator_1.py` and `gradient_shape_generator` **within Blender** NOT in Python.
+> If you have Blender, you can run `shape_generator_1.py` and `gradient_shape_generator.py` **within Blender** NOT in Python.
 The script will not run there.
 The script will generate beautiful 3D renders for you and save it to a folder.

 To clone this repository:
 ```bash